User Guide: Managing Consent for Email Open Tracking in Selligent

 Examples:

-- Open Tracking to identify inactive recipients and stop sending emails to them does not require consent, but tracking data is limited to Date of Last Open
+- Open tracking to identify inactive recipients and stop sending emails to them does not require consent, but tracking data is limited to the last open date.

 - Measuring open rates to optimize campaigns requires consent.

-Below is an overview of when consent is required when the new regulations take effect in France on July 14th:
+Below is an overview of when consent is required under the French regulations that take effect on July 14.

 Situation Tracking pixel Action